a13X-B/bitumbra/README.md

   - `angle` - rotation angle in radians
   - `sx, sy` - scale
   - `ox, oy` - origin point, useful if you want to rotate a mesh around an arbitrary point
-  - `kx, ky` - shear, I honestly have no idea who uses those but they're here for consistency with love API
+  - `kx, ky` - shear
-  - can also accept love's very own Transform object(love.math.newTransform()) instead
+  - can also accept love's Transform object instead
 - `edge_count` - current edge count of the mesh

 ## shadowmap API: